Car leasing explained: What is car leasing and how does it work?

-While a company should never make any guarantees on whether you’ll get a car, it isn’t impossible.
+While a company should never guarantee whether you’ll get a car, it isn’t impossible.
 Ask your dealer about bad credit options and see if they can provide you with information about affordability.

 Can I get a car and lease deal from the same company?

-While the car and lease deal won’t be from the same company, you can get them in a convenient package if you shop with a dealer/broker that has access to credit lenders.
+While the car and lease deal won’t be from the same company, you can get them in a convenient package if you shop with a dealer/broker with access to credit lenders.